Arlodotexe/windows-interact/README.md

 ---
 ## `System.set`
 ---
-Used to set various thing within Windows, as well as set preferences for windows-interact
+Used to set various things within Windows, as well as set preferences for windows-interact

 #### Set the volume of the current audio device
 ---